BanjoBC/Letter-Counter/readme.md

 # String Character Counter

-This is my first python project to devlop a prgram that takes user input and counts the number of characters in each string.
+This is my first python project.
+The goal is to devlop a program that takes user input and counts the number of characters in the string.

 ## Project goals